dpatel77/FIFA-ETL/README.md

 Working in a group enables you to tackle more difficult problems than you'd be able to working alone.
 In other words, working in a group allows you to **work smart** and **dream big**.
 Take advantage of it!

-## Project Proposal

-Before you start writing any code, remember that you only have one week to complete this project.
-View this project as a typical assignment from work.
-Imagine a bunch of data came in and you and your team are tasked with migrating it to a production data base.

-Take advantage of your Instructor and TA support during office hours and class project work time.
-They are a valuable resource and can help you stay on track.

 ## Data Cleanup & Analysis